maxxkao/SPACE_ALIEN_V8/README.md

 > Open this page at [https://maxxkao.github.io/SPACE_ALIEN_V8/](https://maxxkao.github.io/SPACE_ALIEN_V8/)

+## Story

+In the year 2050, a massive alien army suddenly launches an all-out attack on Earth.
+You will pilot “HOPE,” humanity’s last hope, and fight back against the invading alien forces.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.